 Graduate School of Chemical Sciences and Engineering

-Built on a fusion of chemistry in science (which plays a role in fundamental chemistry education/research) and chemistry in engineering (which focuses on practical learning), this chemistry-focused graduate school was established in conjunction with Hokkaido University’s Institute for Catalysis, its Research Institute for Electronic Science and its Institute for Genetic Medicine, and in collaboration with the National Institute for Materials Science (NIMS), the National Institute of Advanced Industrial Science and Technology (AIST), RIKEN and the National Cerebral and Cardiovascular Center (NCVC).
-The school was opened in 2010, when Akira Suzuki (Professor Emeritus, Hokkaido University) won the Nobel Prize in Chemistry.
-This is a comprehensive chemistry graduate school, and is the first of its kind in Japan.
-With the support of 52 laboratories covering a wide range of chemistry areas (categorized under the Molecular Chemistry and Engineering Course, the Materials Chemistry and Engineering Course and the Biological Chemistry and Engineering Course), the school offers a curriculum that provides systematic education based on a panoramic perspective from all fields of chemistry in science and engineering.
+Built on a fusion of chemistry in science (which plays a role in fundamental chemistry education/research) and chemistry in engineering (which focuses on practical learning), this chemistry-focused graduate school was established in conjunction with HU’s Institute for Catalysis, its Research Institute for Electronic Science and its Institute for Genetic Medicine, and in collaboration with the National Institute for Materials Science (NIMS), the National Institute of Advanced Industrial Science and Technology (AIST), RIKEN and the National Cerebral and Cardiovascular Center (NCVC).
+The school was opened in 2010 and is the first of its kind in Japan.
+With the support of 51 laboratories covering a wide range of chemistry areas categorized into the Molecular Chemistry and Engineering Course, the Materials Chemistry and Engineering Course, and the Biological Chemistry and Engineering Course, the school offers a curriculum that provides systematic education based on a panoramic perspective from all fields of chemistry in science and engineering.

 – Molecular-level control and analysis of reactions, catalyst development for efficient reactions, development of reaction chains toward related chemical process development and process design